VST/ AU plug-in doesn't appear

 - Operating System: All

-In case a plug-in is not showing up in Live's plug-in folder, please take the following steps:
+In case a VST or Audio Unit (AU) plug-in is not showing up in Live, please take the following steps:

 - Some modern plug-ins are only available in 64-bit (such as Kontakt as of version 5.1).
-If you are using the 32-bit version of Live, these will not show up.
+If you are using the 32-bit version of Live, they won't show up.